JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

 HDF5 and NetCDF (in /apps/modules/modulefamilies/intel) and netcdf-hdf5parallel
 (in /apps/modules/modulefamilies/intel_impi).
 Unfortunately, these libraries have incompatible versions and compile-time options that conflict with the JEDI components.
 For a JEDI-related project, use our modules.
+If modules have been mixed, you can unload all modules and start over with *module purge*.

 Also, it is recommended that you specify :code:`srun` as your mpi process manager when building, like so: